dwysocki/gracedb-server/doc/source/rest.rst

 Docstrings are available for most of the client methods.
 To see them, type ``help(client.ping)`` (for example) in the Python interpreter.

-..
-I think we need some sort of note about how to use the GraceDbBasic client.

 .. _searching_for_events:

 Searching for events
 ===================================

-Suppose you are working on a script to search for all events matching a specific query and retrieve a piece of information about each event in the search results.
+Suppose you are working on a script to search for all events matching a specific query and then to retrieve a piece of information about each event in the results.
 For example, the following code retrieves the chirp mass for each ``gstlal`` event during ER5 with FAR less than 1.0E-4::

     from ligo.gracedb.rest import GraceDb